deislabs/bindle/README.md

-# Bindle: Next-Gen Object Storage
+# Bindle: Aggregate Object Storage

 This repository is a :100: experimental code created by the DeisLab team on a whim.
 We really don't think you should use this in production.